An actor should look at the theater like "This

 Email the author.

-An actor, playwright and director, he's worked at such companies as La MaMa E.T.C. and The New York Shakespeare Festival.
+An actor, dramaturg, and director, he's worked at such companies as

 Theater Voices is published by Scarecrow Press.